Canadian COVID-19 Antibody and Health Survey (CCAHS)

 Target population

-The target population for the survey is persons 1 year of age and older living in the 10 provinces or three territorial capitals.
+The target population for the survey was adults 18 years of age and older living in the 10 provinces.

-The observed population excludes: persons living in the three territories outside of the capitals; persons living on reserves and other Aboriginal settlements in the provinces; full-time members of the Canadian Forces; the institutionalized population and residents of certain remote regions.
+The observed population excluded: persons living in the three territories; persons living on reserves and other Indigenous settlements in the provinces; members of the Canadian Forces living on a base; the institutionalized population and residents of certain remote regions.

 Instrument design